pathway27/bookr-mod-vita/README.md

 ## bookr-mod-vita

-A document reader for the PSVita ported from the PSP application bookr-mod.
+A document reader for the PSVita ported from the PSP application bookr-mod, canonically based on the [HBS](https://github.com/pathway27/bookr-mod-vita/tree/bookr-hbs) version.
 You can find some [notes here](https://github.com/pathway27/bookr-mod-vita/blob/master/notes.md).

 ## Installation and Usage